touchlab/KaMPKit/docs/IOS_PROJ_INTEGRATION.md

 settings allow configuring and logging with Kermit in swift.
 Normally dependencies of your shared module aren't included in the export.

 To generate the podspec, run the `podspec` command, or `./gradlew podspec`.
-This wil generate the podspec in the root library folder.
+This will generate the podspec in the root library folder.

 For more detailed information about the